pycom/pycom-documentation/chapter/gettingstarted/programming/first_project.md

    open the directory you created in step 1

   {% hint style='tip' %}
-  If you are using atom, it is important to check at this point that atom has successfully identified the project.
+  If you are using Atom, it is important to check at this point that Atom has successfully identified the project.
 The name of the directory you created in step 1 (`RGB-Blink` in this case) should be shown in the Pymakr pane like so:
   <p align="center"><img src ="/img/tutorials/first/atom_project.png" width="600"></p>
-  If this is not the case you can press `alt-ctrl-r` on Windows/Linux or `ctrl-alt-cmd-l` on Mac OS, in order to reload Atom and fix the issue.
+  If this is not the case you can press `alt-ctrl-r` on Windows/Linux or `ctrl-alt-cmd-l` on macOS, in order to reload Atom and fix the issue.
   {% endhint %}

 4. Now that you have a project created, we need to add some files to it.
 A